paquettg/php-html-parser/README.md

 [![Coverage Status](https://coveralls.io/repos/paquettg/php-html-parser/badge.png)](https://coveralls.io/r/paquettg/php-html-parser)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/paquettg/php-html-parser/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/paquettg/php-html-parser/?branch=master)

 PHPHtmlParser is a simple, flexible, html parser which allows you to select tags using any css selector, like jQuery.
-The goal is to assiste in the development of tools which require a quick, easy way to scrap html, whether it's valid or not!
+The goal is to assist in the development of tools which require a quick, easy way to scrap html, whether it's valid or not!
 This project was original supported by [sunra/php-simple-html-dom-parser](https://github.com/sunra/php-simple-html-dom-parser) but the support seems to have stopped so this project is my adaptation of his previous work.

 Install
 -------